 MFS believes it is important to foster a risk-aware culture on its investment teams.
 They want to understand every material risk to that company.
 Each risk assessment must convince the teams of a company’s durability.

 Picking the right titles to add value is the first key element in the MFS formula.
 The second is managing downside risks, which is the likelihood that your investment's value will lower.
 For MFS, it matters as much as capturing the upside risk, which is the likelihood that it will increase.
-By taking advantage of opportunities, MFS Sun Life funds may reap the rewards when markets are at their peak.
+By taking advantage of opportunities, Sun Life MFS Funds may reap the rewards when markets are at their peak.
 In that case, they don’t overpay for a title.

 In its long and storied existence, MFS not only survived the Great Depression.
 It provided its investors with steady income during one of the worst financial and social crises in history.
-MFS did not missed paying a company dividend between the years 1929 and 1940.
+MFS did not miss paying a company dividend between the years 1929 and 1940.
 All through a total collapse and partial recovery of stock prices.

 Sustainability matters